mindspore-lab/mindone/examples/opensora_pku/README.md

 # Open-Sora-Plan with MindSpore

 This repository contains MindSpore implementation of [Open-Sora-Plan](https://github.com/PKU-YuanGroup/Open-Sora-Plan), including the autoencoders and diffusion models with their training and inference pipelines.

+We aim to achieve efficient training and inference on Ascend NPU devices based on MindSpore framework.

 ## Features
 - [ ] Open-Sora-Plan v1.0.0
-    - [x] Causal 3D Autoencoder (Video AutoEncoder)
+    - [x] Causal Video Autoencoder
         - [x] Inference
-        - [x] Training (experimental)
+        - [x] Training (precision to be improved)
     - [ ] Latte Text-to-Video
         - [ ] Inference
         - [x] Training